MwithHeart/writetech-accelerator-portfolio-mariam/docs/docs-automation/intro.md

 **What I did:**

-* Linted markdown files using the google developers style guide.
+* Linted markdown files using the Google developers style guide.
 * Added a sample page in this folder alongside a page that contains some of the results of the vale lint.
 * Added a GitHub Action workflow that automatically triggers linting and link checks whenever there's a push.